EvilGenius-dot/Evilgenius-dot/README.md

         </ul>
     </li>
     <li>
-        A local protocol conversion tool that effectively prevents malicious programs from interfering with computing power.
+        Local protocol conversion tool that can compress public network traffic by 1000%–2000%, limit any specified number of public connections, and effectively resist man-in-the-middle attacks.
         <ul>
             <li>
                 <a href="https://github.com/EvilGenius-dot/RMS" target="_blank">RMS3</a>